Gaussian Process Regression for Estimating EM Ducting Within the Marine Atmospheric Boundary Layer: Introduction

 In the present paper, we propose using Gaussian process regression (GPR) to perform a similar task of predicting duct height from sparsely sampled propagation factors.
 GPR is a nonparametric, fully-Bayesian method that offers several advantages over other machine learning techniques, such as model interpretability and uncertainty quantification for predictions \citep{Rasmussen}.
 Using GPR, we tune the prior distribution over functions and subsequently calculate a predictive distribution to estimate duct height from propagation factors obtained via sparse bistatic sampling schemes.

 This paper is outlined as follows.
-We begin by describing the forward model and EM sampling schemes that correspond to the different bistatic radar configurations.
-We then outline and describe the application of Gaussian process regression to our specific duct height prediction task.
-Finally, we discuss the results and offer a comparison of Gaussian process regression and artificial neural networks.
+We begin by describing the forward model and EM sampling schemes that correspond to different bistatic radar configurations.
+We then explain Gaussian process regression and its application to this specific duct height prediction task as well as approaches for tackling severely noise-contaminated observations.
+Finally, we show and discuss the results and limitations of our study.